nextgarch/llm-orchestrator/README.md

 make ansible
 ```

-> Note: From this point onwards, run all the following commands from within this container.
+> Note: From this point onwards, run all the following commands from within this container unless otherwise specified.

 Install `Ollama` LLM provider: